Search features

 Charles H. Dugan Email Email More info More Info

 MUSI 162.
 PRIVATE VOICE LESSON.
 This course consists of one full hour for two credits of private instruction in voice.
 Vocal production, language training, and performance skills for the individual singer are taught.
-Semester course, two hours.
+Two hours.

 a section of the VOICE LESSON (1 HR) course in Music - MUSI